-Lutheran Social Ministries of New Jersey works with Lutheran congregations, individuals, and groups to extend God’s love by reaching out across New Jersey in a multitude of supportive ways.
-We are blessed to have the faithful support of more than 200 Lutheran congregations located across the state of New Jersey, and we are grateful to them for helping us extend our mission.
+Lutheran Social Ministries of New Jersey connects with Lutheran congregations, individuals, and groups to extend God’s love by reaching out across New Jersey in a multitude of supportive ways.
+We are blessed to have the faithful support of more than 200 Lutheran congregations located across the state of New Jersey, and we are grateful to them for helping us create connections and extend our mission.

 Most Lutheran churches in New Jersey are part of one of two national Lutheran Church bodies:

 - The New Jersey Synod* of the Evangelical Lutheran Church in America (ELCA) ⎯ The 1987 merger of three Lutheran Church bodies⎯the American Lutheran Church, the Lutheran Church in America, and the Association of Evangelical Lutheran Churches⎯formed the ELCA.

 - The New Jersey District of The Lutheran Church-Missouri Synod (LCMS) ⎯ Based in St. Louis, MO, LCMS was founded in 1847.

 Partnering with churches

 LSMNJ values the ministry we share with our New Jersey congregations in responding to the homeless, those that are food insecure or impacted by disaster, and those from infants to seniors who need our help.
 When we partner with congregations, we not only extend our reach⎯but also learn new ways to connect with and touch our communities.
 Thank you for helping us to further our mission.

 For your convenience, we have placed valuable resources here to share with your congregation.
 To find out more about who we are and the classes we offer contact Beth Gebhart at 609-699-4133 or email@example.com.

 General LSMNJ Information (can be used as church bulletin insert)